iboB/ibob.github.com/_posts/2025-02-18-weirdest-msvc-asan-bug.md

 Build this with `/fsanitize=address` (and a contemporary standard) and you get a `stack-buffer-overflow`.

 The program executes fine, mind you.
+There is no *actual* error.
 It's just the address sanitizer that complains here.

 Now, address sanitizer bugs do happen, and I've been hit by several with various degrees of annoyance, but this one is especially weird.
 Let me show you why.